omgmog/install-all-firefox/README.markdown

 - Added Firefox 11

 ### Update: 14/03/2012
-- Added `bootstrap.sh` to check for script updates before running script
+- Added `firefoxes.sh` to check for script updates before running script

 ### Update: 16/03/2012
 - Added the installation of Firebug for each version of Firefox.